FourSigma/BDRecovery/README.md

 If you don’t regularly backup your database when using BD FACS Diva your database might go corrupt.
-This tools allow you to recover the files in the BD Data folder and put them in apporiate folders by User/Experiment/Specimen
+This tool allow you  to recover the files in the BD Data folder and put them into folders by /User/Experiment/Specimen